wenkuang106/wenkuang106/README.md

 - :thinking: I am an asipiring Software Engineer

-- :school:	I am currently in the Applied Health Informatics program in Stony Brook University
+- :school:	I am currently in the Applied Health Informatics Master's program at Stony Brook University

-- :telescope: Exploring all the possiblities of coding
+- :telescope: I like to explore all the possiblities of coding

 - :spiral_calendar:	In my free time I like to work on random project ideas that pops into in my mind